-Megan K. Fox is the award-winning Irish Writer/Director of short films Cailín Álainn (2019), The Shift (2018), Calling Home (2017) and GIRL (2016).
+Megan K. Fox is the award-winning Irish Writer/Director of short films including Cailín Álainn (2019), The Shift (2018), Calling Home (2017) and GIRL (2016).

 Megan directed her first comedy, The Shift, in 2018.
 It was awarded funding through the Film in Cork Script Award 2018 and premiered at Cork Film Festival where it began it's festival journey by winning the title of Best Cork Short.
-The film went on to win further awards including Best Short at Belfast Film Festival.
+The film went on to win further awards including Best Short Film at Belfast Film Festival.

-Megan is also a regular director on long running Irish soap Fair City, following her training on the New Directors Multi-Camera programme for continuing drama, an initiative of RTÉ and Screen Skills Ireland in 2018.
+Megan is a regular director on long running Irish soap Fair City, following her training on the competitive New Directors Multi-Camera programme for continuing drama, an initiative of RTÉ and Screen Skills Ireland in 2018.

 Represented by Peter MacFarlane of MacFarlaneChard Associates in the UK and Ireland.